frank-tan/AngularKendoShop/README.md

 A web app frontend for a kendo shop.

+You need to install node.js, bower and grunt to run this web app.
+Please google and find out where and how.
+Personally I recommend using [Yeoman](http://yeoman.io/learning/index.html).

 To run this web app

 1. Clone [frank-tan/KendoShopBackend](https://github.com/frank-tan/KendoShopBackend) and follow the instructions to run the php backend